 Section 2.
 The CEO shall appoint three disinterested and impartial persons, known as a Hearing Panel, to conduct a hearing.
 If the hearing pertains to an athlete's eligibility to compete in a Protected Competition or international competition under the "Ted Stevens Act", then one of the panel members shall be an Eligible Athlete, as defined in the Bylaws of USA Cycling.
 The hearing shall be conducted informally and may be accomplished in any reasonable manner including by telephone.
 In the conduct of the hearing, the burden shall be upon the complainant to prove the allegations of the complaint by a preponderance of evidence.
-If either party in the hearing makes a reasonable disinterested and impartial, the member will be replaced.
+If either party in the hearing makes a reasonable case that one of the Hearing Panel members is not disinterested and impartial, the member will be replaced.